Second Life: Server

 Each full region (an area of 256×256 meters) in the Second Life "grid" runs on a single dedicated core of a multi-core server.
 Homestead regions share 3 regions per core and Openspace Regions share 4 regions per core, running proprietary software on Debian Linux.
-These servers run scripts in the region, as well as providing communication between avatars and objects present in the region.
+These servers run scripts in a region, and provide communication between avatars and objects present in a region.

 Every item in the Second Life universe is referred to as an asset.
 This includes the shapes of basic 3D polygon objects formally known as Primitive Mesh (commonly known as primitives or prims for short), the digital images referred to as textures that decorate primitives, digitized audio clips, avatar shape and appearance, avatar skin textures, LSL scripts, information written on notecards, and so on.
 Each asset is referenced with a universally unique identifier or UUID.

 Assets are stored on Isilon Systems storage clusters, comprising all data that has ever been created by anyone who has been in the Second Life world.
 Infrequently used assets are offloaded to S3 bulk storage.
 As of December 2007, the total storage was estimated to consume 100 terabytes of server capacity.
 The asset servers function independently of the region simulators, though the region simulators act as a proxy for the client, request object data from the asset servers when a new object loads into the simulator.
 Region simulators areas are commonly known as sims by residents.

 Each server instance runs a physics simulation to manage the collisions and interactions of all objects in that region.
 Objects can be nonphysical and non-moving, or actively physical and movable.
 Complex shapes may be linked together in groups of up to 256 separate primitives.
 Additionally, each player's avatar is treated as a physical object so that it may interact with physical objects in the world.
 As of 9 July 2014, Second Life simulators use the Havok 2011.2 physics engine for all in-world dynamics.
 This engine is capable of simulating thousands of physical objects at once.

 Linden Lab pursues the use of open standards technologies, and uses free and open source software such as Apache, MySQL, Squid and Linux.
 The plan is to move everything to open standards by standardizing the Second Life protocol.
 Cory Ondrejka, former CTO of Second Life, stated in 2006 that a while after everything has been standardized, both the client and the server will be released as free and open source software.

-In January 2021, Linden Labs completed the migration of all of its services and databases to AWS servers.
+In January 2021, Linden Lab completed the migration of all of its services and databases to AWS servers.